jimccadm/bespokerUI/README.md

 # bespokerUI
 A simple interface to help analysts experiment with the bespoke-minicheck LLM on Ollama.

 # Yes/No Question Answering App

-This Streamlit application uses the Ollama AI model to answer yes/no questions based on provided context.
-It's designed to work with the `bespoke-minicheck` model but can be adapted for other Ollama models.
+This Streamlit application uses the Ollama AI model to answer yes/no questions based on provided context with special focus on one LLM that purely generates Yes and No responses, vice typical "chatty" LLM responses.
+It's designed to work with the `bespoke-minicheck` model but can be adapted for other Ollama models (not recommended, use a proper UI that is not so highly restricted).

 ## Features

-- Uses Ollama AI for question answering
+- Uses Ollama AI for question answering (functionality is for bespoke-minicheck testing ONLY).
 - Provides yes/no answers based on given context
 - Displays debug information including the full prompt and API response
 - Shows real-time status of the analysis process